Hrishi151/Chat-AI/README.md

 # Chat A.I+

+🚨 **Note:** Authentication is not yet implemented.
+Clicking the **"Get Started Free"** button will directly navigate you to the next page without any login/signup flow.

 An interactive chat-based web app built with React that mimics the feel of a modern AI chatbot.
 Features include a stylish sidebar, new chat creation, persistent conversations, and responsive layout.

 ## 🖼️ Screenshots